 b.
 Being warned by God in a dream, he turned aside into the region of Galilee: Again receiving guidance by a divine dream, Joseph settled outside of the much more religious region of Jerusalem and Judea, and into the populous region of Galilee, which had a much more significant Gentile population than Judea or Jerusalem.

 i.
 "Schanz, taking a hint from Augustine, suggests that Joseph wished to settle in Jerusalem, deeming that city the most suitable home for the Messiah, but that God judged the despised Galilee a better training school for the future Saviour of publicans, sinners and Pagans."
 (Bruce)

 c.
 And he came and dwelt in a city called Nazareth: It was remarkable that Joseph came back to Nazareth, the hometown of Mary and presumably Joseph (Luke 1:26-27).
-It was remarkable because Nazareth was an unremarkable town, and because it was where everyone knew Mary and Joseph and the strange circumstances surrounding their birth of their son.
+It was remarkable because Nazareth was an unremarkable town, and because it was where everyone knew Mary and Joseph and the strange circumstances surrounding the birth of their son.

 i.
 Nazareth was an unwalled, unprotected town with a somewhat bad reputation; Nathaniel wondered if anything good could come from Nazareth (John 1:46).
-In God’s plan, Jesus came from small, insignificant place that, if it had any reputation, it was a bad one.
+In God's plan, Jesus came from a small, insignificant place that, if it had any reputation, it was a bad one.
 This is where Jesus grew up and matured into adulthood.

 d.
 That it might be fulfilled which was spoken by the prophets, "He shall be called a Nazarene": Of all of Matthew's references to the Old Testament and the prophets, this is one of the most interesting.
 There is no specific passage found in the Old Testament that says in the given words, "He shall be called a Nazarene."